-Unless we receive specific instructions to the contrary or unless such proxy is revoked, shares represented by each properly executed proxy will be voted: (i) FOR the election of each of SIGA's nominees as a director; (ii) FOR the approval of SIGA's compensation philosophy, policies and procedures described in the CD&A; (iii) FOR the ratification of the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2014; and (iv) with respect to any other matters that may properly come before the Annual Meeting, at the discretion of the proxy holders.
+Unless we receive specific instructions to the contrary or unless such proxy is revoked, shares represented by each properly executed proxy will be voted: (i) FOR the election of each of SIGA's nominees as a director; (ii) FOR the ratification of the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2015; and (iii) with respect to any other matters that may properly come before the Annual Meeting, at the discretion of the proxy holders.
 We do not presently anticipate that any other business will be presented for action at the Annual Meeting.